-For the purpose of this analysis, we created a "full employment for all" economic scenario for the year 2015 using unemployment and labor force participation benchmarks based on the full employment economy of the year 2000: an unemployment rate of no more than 4.0 percent and labor force participation rates of at least 74 percent for men and 60 percent for women, with benchmarks adjusted for age to reflect the different age structure of each racial/ethnic and gender group.
+For the purpose of this analysis, we created a "full employment for all" economic scenario for the year 2015 using unemployment and labor force participation benchmarks based on the full employment economy of the year 2000: an unemployment rate of no more than 4.0 percent and labor force participation rates of at least 75 percent for men and 60 percent for women, with benchmarks adjusted for age to reflect the different age structure of each racial/ethnic and gender group.
 Young workers have consistently higher unemployment rates, therefore groups with higher shares of young workers have higher unemployment rates.
-Because labor force participation rates vary according to age structure, we also adjusted the benchmarks to account for changes in the age structure of the population since 2000.